Skip to content

 • M001-CONTEXT.md — the milestone brief: scope, goals, constraints, and decisions from the conversation

-• DECISIONS.md — architectural decisions made during discussion, seeded for future reference
+• DECISIONS.md — architectural decisions made during discussion, auto-assigned IDs via gsd_decision_save

 • STATE.md — derived state cache, written last to signal discussion is complete